The Missing Link: Family Secrets

 The timing was all wrong—the pandemic hit, my workload was insane, and my mother’s health started to decline.

-My brother met all the extended family, including my mother’s best friend.
+My brother met all of them—extended family, even my mother’s best friend.

-My siblings and cousins were close in age.
+My siblings were close in age to the cousins.
 They shared the fluency of language, culture, and most of all—proximity.

 In 2020, my brother successfully found our sister.

-Her adoption case had been opened, which made it possible for my brother to find her.
+Since her adoption case had been opened, it made it possible for my brother to find her.

-There are so many things I wish had unfolded differently, but I can’t rewrite the past or undo a lifetime of not knowing this missing link.
+There are so many things I wish had unfolded differently.

 Even the most painful truths are better than the silence of secrets.